What’s the Right Way to Find a Mentor?

 So who is the right mentor?

 To find the right person to mentor you, set smart goals.
-Measurably, a right mentor should be able to give you guidance as well as resources to your goals.
+Measurably, a right mentor should be able to give you guidance as well as resources for your goals.
 He should be able to resolve your obstacles and focus on your personal development.
-Finding a mentor is not a daunting task, it is very simple.
+Finding a mentor is not a daunting task; it is very simple.
 There are a few places where you can find your possible mentors.
 These can be:

-- Your company
+• Your company

-- Social networks
+• Social networks

-- Professional associations
+• Professional associations

 Your Company